brucse/chemaxon/README.md

 ### frontend
 The direct download doesn't work properly.
 The downloaded file is ruined.
 Probably the buffer conversion or the file extension handling is wrong

-I used [pretty bytes](https://www.npmjs.com/package/pretty-bytes) make the upload file size human readeable, but the calculation is wrong.
+I used [pretty bytes](https://www.npmjs.com/package/pretty-bytes) make the upload file size human readeble, but the calculation is wrong.
 I also ruins the test, please check the source code in: `Upload.test.js`